There are numerous treatments available for Kyphosis. Call and make an appointment and we will stop the pain.

 - Bowel or Bladder Dysfunction – Knowing when to urinate or make a bowel movement?
 This could signal the presence of pressure on the spinal cord or the nerves that go to the pelvis.

 - Motor Function – Changes in how your muscles work?
-This may be the result of pressure on the nerves or spinal cord.
+The case may be linked to pressure on the nerves or spinal cord.

 - Previous Surgery – If you previously experienced any surgery on your spine, kyphosis could occur due to weakened muscles or other problems.
-In order to properly evaluate your condition, your physician needs to be aware of any previous spinal surgery.
+In order to properly evaluate your condition, your physician needs to know of any previous spinal surgery.

-Your doctor will generally be looking for abnormalities in the following areas:
+Your doctor will generally look for abnormalities in the following areas:

 - Spine Movement – Pain when you twist, bend, or move?
 If so, where?
 Have you lost flexibility?

-- Strength – The strength of your muscles will be tested.
+- Strength – The strength of your muscles will get tested.
 You might be asked to try to push or lift your arm, hand, or leg against resistance.

 - Pain – The doctor may try to determine tenderness in certain areas.